How 3D Printing is Transforming the Spare Parts Industry [2021 Update]29 May 2018

-As manufacturers increasingly adopt AM systems in-house, many may wish to consider establishing an in-house AM facility for spare parts rather than procuring them.
-However, when considering whether to implement such a strategy, manufacturers must take several factors into consideration, such as volumes of production, budget and timeline for implementing 3D printing.
+As manufacturers increasingly adopt AM systems in-house, many may wish to consider establishing an in-house AM facility for spare parts, rather than procuring them.
+However, when considering whether to implement such a strategy, manufacturers must consider several factors, such as volumes of production, budget and timeline for implementing 3D printing.

-On the other hand, if only small volumes of spare parts are to be produced, companies do not necessarily need to invest in 3D printers.
+If only small volumes of spare parts are to be produced, companies do not necessarily need to invest in 3D printers.
 With the growing number of 3D printing bureaus, manufacturers can easily have their spare parts 3D printed externally.
-Generally, the choice whether to outsource or produce spare parts in-house greatly depends on the extent to which a company would like to integrate additive manufacturing into its workflow.

 Generally, the choice of whether to outsource or produce spare parts in-house greatly depends on the extent to which a company would like to integrate AM into its workflow.

 Integrating 3D printing for spare parts into your company